Willie169/Android-Non-Root/README.md

 * `-iter count`: Use a given number of iterations on the password in deriving the encryption key.
 High values increase the time required to brute-force the resulting file.
 This option enables the use of PBKDF2 algorithm to derive the key.
 * `-pbkdf2`: Use PBKDF2 algorithm with a default iteration count of 10000 unless otherwise specified by the `-iter` command line option.
 * `-saltlen`: Set the salt length to use when using the `-pbkdf2` option.
 For compatibility reasons, the default is 8 bytes.
 The maximum value is currently 16 bytes.
 If the `-pbkdf2` option is not used, then this option is ignored and a fixed salt length of 8 is used.
 The salt length used when encrypting must also be used when decrypting.
-* `-nosalt`: Don't use a salt in the key derivation routines.
+* `-nosalt`: Don’t use a salt in the key derivation routines.
 This option SHOULD NOT be used except for test purposes or compatibility with ancient versions of OpenSSL.
 * `-z`: Compress or decompress encrypted data using zlib after encryption or before decryption.
 This option exists only if OpenSSL was compiled with the zlib or zlib-dynamic option.
 * `-none`: Use NULL cipher (no encryption or decryption of input).
 * `-rand files`, `-writerand file`: See "Random State Options" in openssl (1) for details.